themesberg/flowbite/content/components/card.md

 ---
 layout: home
 title: Cards
-description: Use the glassmorphism card components to build beautiful UI/UX layouts for your pages
+description: Get started with some pre-built Tailwind CSS card elements for your web project
 group: components
 toc: true
 ---

-## Default
+## Default example

-Group a series of buttons together on a single line or stack them in a vertical column.
+Use the following simple card with a title and description.

 {{< example >}}
 <div class="bg-white shadow-md border border-gray-200 rounded-lg max-w-sm">